brinias/qilm/about.md

 QILM represents a bold step towards transcending the limitations of purely real-valued neural networks by embracing the rich mathematical framework of complex numbers.
 With the integration of the Quantum Compressor, QILM now offers a novel approach to efficient, learned input representation, further enhancing its ability to capture more nuanced, contextual, and ambiguous aspects of natural language.
 The initial proof-of-concept demonstrates the viability of this approach, offering a compelling vision for more intelligent and expressive language models.

 This work challenges conventional deep learning paradigms and opens a new avenue for fundamental AI research.
 We believe that exploring complex-valued neural networks, as exemplified by QILM, holds significant potential for advancing the state of the art in language understanding and generation.
-We are eager to collaborate with Google's leading AI and quantum research teams to further develop QILM, scale it to new heights, and collectively unlock its full potential for the future of artificial intelligence.